cabbage pakora or cabbage fritters recipe with step by step photos – another easy fried snack of cabbage fritters that can be made quickly.

 - 1 tsp sesame seeds (optional)

-Check the seasoning.
-If salt or the spiciness is less, accordingly add the salt or chili powder.
+- add water to make batter and stir very well. the pakora batter should not be thin but of medium thick consistency. check the seasoning. if salt or the spiciness is less, accordingly add the salt or chili powder.

-We will be deep frying the pakoras.
-Heat oil in a pan.
-Keep the flame medium.
-When the oil becomes hot, take spoonful of the pakora batter and pour it in the oil.
+- heat oil in a pan. keep the flame medium. when the oil becomes hot, take spoonful of the pakora batter and pour it in the oil.

-Add 5-6 spoonfuls of the batter in the oil, individually.
-So you have 5-6 pakoras frying at a time.
-Fry the pakoras in batches like this till they are half cooked.
+- add 6-8 spoonfuls of the pakora batter in the oil, individually. so you have 6-8 pakoras frying at a time. fry the cabbage pakoras in batches till they become crisp and golden.

 - drain the fried pakoras on kitchen paper towels.